jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/index.md

 Some of these stages cannot be GPU accelerated due to software, hardware or driver limitations.

-Partial acceleration may result in slightly higher CPU usage and lower transcoding speed.
+Partial acceleration may result in higher CPU usage and lower transcoding speed.

 :::

-Jellyfin 10.8 supports full acceleration on mainstream Intel, NVIDIA and AMD (Windows only) GPUs.

-Jellyfin 10.9 enables full acceleration for:
+Jellyfin supports full acceleration for:

+- Mainstream Intel, Nvidia GPUs on Windows and Linux
 - AMD Polaris and newer GPUs on Linux via VA-API and Vulkan interop
+- Older AMD GPUs on Windows
 - Rockchip VPU of RK3588/3588S
 - Intel and Apple Silicon Macs on macOS 12 and above